The Official Site of Robert Barclay, Author

 THE HOUSE OF VALENTIN

+Many of the world’s wealthiest people regularly appear in the media associated with wild schemes to conquer space or for shelling out obscene divorce settlements that could pay off the debts of a small country.
 Nathalie Valentin, president of the luxury brand conglomerate bearing her family name and owning more than half the shareholdings, had quietly surpassed them all.
 Her family’s net worth recently ticked over a staggering $170 billion.
-The 44-year-old Ms Valentin was used to getting what she wanted.
+The 44-year-old Ms Valentin expected to get what she wanted.

-The two women were returning from a short visit to New York, where they had signed contracts for Valentin’s takeover of the high-end jewellery and exclusive retailer Brittany & Co. in a $16.5 billion global deal.
-Nathalie had left a small team in the Fifth Avenue offices of Brittanys to manage the structural and personnel changes necessary to satisfy her stipulations.
+Shortly after seven am on Monday, a sleek Dassault Falcon banked over avenue Charles de Gaulle and lined up its final approach to Le Bourget.
+Armand, the flight attendant, cleared the remnants of breakfast away and reminded his two passengers to fasten their seatbelts.
+The two women were returning from a short visit to New York, where they’d signed contracts for Valentin’s takeover of the high-end jewellery retailer Brittany & Co in a $16.5 billion global deal.
+Nathalie left a small team in Brittany’s Fifth Avenue offices to manage the structural and personnel changes necessary to satisfy her stipulations.
+She gazed out the window at the sunflower waking on the horizon, sending petals of gold to warm the hazy Paris skyline, and turned to her friend, Camille Durand.

 ‘Well, Millie, it’s nice to be home.’

-‘Paris is always a love affair for me, Lee, although I still feel my New York roots every time I visit the US.
+‘Paris is always a love affair for me, Lee, although I still feel my New York roots each time I visit the US.
 And congratulations, you jumped a place or two up the Forbes overnight.’

-The two women had been friends for a long time and Nathalie knew from experience Camille was ever the tactful diplomat when offered the opportunity to claim any credit.
-Not obsequious, Camille wasn’t shy about expressing a healthy difference of opinion from time to time.
-Even fomenting volatile clashes in private.
+Nathalie smiled.
+Camille’s shrewd and secretive negotiations over the previous six months impressed the market with a complex cash, debt and equity mix both parties saw as adding value for their respective shareholders.
+The two women had been friends for a long time, and Nathalie knew from experience Camille would persist in being the tactful diplomat when offered the opportunity to claim any credit.
+Not obsequious, Camille never shied away from expressing a healthy difference of opinion, even fomenting volatile clashes in private.
 They made a powerful team.

 ‘Where would I be without you, Millie?’